merehuman/dungeon-sim/README.md

-# dungeon-sim - Console Application
+# dungeon-sim - Windows Forms Application

-A **pure .NET console application** that simulates a tabletop roleplaying game with comprehensive character creation.
+A **pure .NET Windows Forms application** that simulates a tabletop roleplaying game with comprehensive character creation, character management, and hex-based exploration.
 Each character is a self-contained object that carries its own stats, equipment, and abilities.
-The system loads all character creation tables from CSV files, making it easy to modify game data without touching the code.
+The system loads all game data from CSV files, making it easy to modify game data without touching the code.

 ## Features